Kavya-chava10/Employability-Analytics-in-IT-Management/README.md

 ## 📜 License

 This project is licensed under the MIT License.

-See LICENSE for details.
+Due to the extensive time invested in project development and privacy considerations, some PBIX files are not publicly accessible on GitHub.
+If anyone is interested in accessing the code, please feel free to contact us directly.
+Your understanding and support are greatly appreciated.
+Additionally, you can check out our profile at kavya.chava@slu.edu, divya.chennu@slu.edu, shruthi.chennaboina@slu.edu, siddarthareddy.gaddam@slu.edu, srilalithavinuthna.chaturvedula@slu.edu for more details.
+Thank you!